 “Nothing left but dust and ashes,” Winnipeg Free Press, 16 November 1945, page 2.

 “For sale by tender,” Winnipeg Free Press, 11 October 1947, page 19.

 “For sale by War Assets Corporation,” Winnipeg Free Press, 10 September 1947, page 27.

 “For sale by War Assets Corporation,” Winnipeg Free Press, 17 September 1947, page 19.

 “Stack crash,” Winnipeg Tribune, 16 June 1948, page 1.

-We thank Alanna Horejda (Transcona Historical Museum) for providing additional information used here.
+We thank Alanna Horejda (Transcona Historical Museum) and Oliver Bernuetz (Legislative Library of Manitoba) for providing additional information used here.

 This page was prepared by Gordon Goldsborough and Nathan Kramer.